 The Constant Five: The Ongoing Work!
 AKA Keeping Up Momentum

-Your job now during this phase of your music marketing plan is to keep supplying consistent compelling content in the form of new music and great social media posts.
-You must take the time after posting for engagement.
-This will nurture your relationship with your fans.
-And it’s time to start strategizing for industry connections and monetizing.
-This can also be the most daunting for introverted musicians, so a plan is crucial.
+Your job now during this phase of your music marketing plan is to keep supplying consistent, compelling content in the form of new music and great social media posts.
+You must take the time after posting to engage with your fans.
+This will nurture your relationship with them.
+Then, it’s time to start strategizing for industry connections and monetization.
+This can also be daunting for introverted musicians, so a plan is crucial.

 11. Keep The Music Coming